mylife1984/sonnet1/Readme.md

 	$ cd sonnet1

 	$ node server.js

-   you can see the home page from http://localhost:3000.
+   You can see the home page from http://localhost:3000.

 # Running all tests

 	$ cd sonnet1/tests/demo

 	$ expresso *

  -END-